Garden City Regional Airport

 Garden City Regional Airport (IATA: GCK, ICAO: KGCK, FAA LID: GCK) is nine miles southeast of Garden City, in Finney County, Kansas, United States.
-It sees one scheduled airline, subsidized by the federal government's Essential Air Service program at a cost of $2,919,026 (per year).
+It sees one scheduled airline, subsidized by the federal government's Essential Air Service program at a cost of $5,897,640 (per year).

 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a primary commercial service airport.

 History

 During World War II the United States Army Air Forces used Garden City Airport as a training airfield by the Army Air Forces Flying Training Command, Gulf Coast Training Center.
 The facility was called Garden City Army Airfield.

 The main Garden City Army Airfield and its auxiliaries closed in November 1945 and were declared excess by the military on 18 May 1947.
 Civil authorities developed the main airfield into Garden City Regional Airport.

-Continental DC-3s landed at GCK from about 1946 until replaced by Central in 1961; successor Frontier's Convairs left in 1977.
-Earlier, Continental had landed at the old municipal airport three miles east of town.

 Garden City Regional Airport's status as former Garden City AAF made it important during the terrorist attacks of September 11, 2001.
 When orders were dispatched to ground all domestic flights, three large jets were told to land at GCRA, the closest airport large enough for them.
 The airport had no stairs for large airliners and the passengers had to be evacuated by Garden City Fire Department ladder trucks.

 In December 2011 the EAS program awarded American Eagle Airlines two daily non-stop flights to Dallas-Fort Worth.
+Flights began on April 3, 2012 with 44-seat and 50-seat Embraer ERJ family regional jets.
+American Eagle service was upgraded on November 30, 2022 with 65-seat Bombardier CRJ700 series regional jets operated by SkyWest Airlines.
+On February 15, 2024, the American Eagle service began operating with 65-seat Embraer 170 regional jets operated by Envoy Air.

+On June 26, 2024 a new terminal building was opened replacing the former facility built in 1959.
+The new terminal has greatly expanded space and a passenger loading bridge to accommodate the current 65-seat jet aircraft now serving the airport.